nax3t/codeanywhere-instructions/readme.md

-# CodeAnywhere Instructions
+# Codeanywhere Instructions

 - Sign up for a free account at [https://codeanywhere.com/signup](https://codeanywhere.com/signup)
-- Create a new project and name it aything
+- Go to your email and activate your account
-- Open the project
+- Click the link to go to the editor
-- When prompted to create a container
+- When prompted to create a container with the connection wizard
 	- Name the container anything
 	- Select the MEAN Stack container template for Ubuntu 14.04
 	- Create the container and wait for it to deploy